 The planned development of a library collection requires the consistent application of a stated policy.
-The library, which operates within the framework of institutional goals, must respond to institutional change.
+The NETC Library, which operates within the framework of institutional goals, must respond to institutional change.

-For financial reasons, fully meeting the aim described above may not always be possible.
+Meeting all the library's goals may not always be possible for financial reasons.
 Therefore, the library will observe the following general guidelines in developing its collection:

 The four levels of collecting intensity are:

 The NFA does not train students in the fundamentals of becoming a working firefighter or EMS technician or paramedic.
 Consequently we do not develop our collections with a view towards training recruits.
 We are also not a medical library.
 While we aim to develop a comprehensive collection of EMS materials, we are not building a comprehensive set of medical texts.